 Echoing Boyles, the board’s chairman, Tommy McDonald, also maintained his opinion that Invisible Man is “immoral,” but said, “My job is to make sure the book is there, whether I want to read it or not.”

-The one member who upheld his decision to ban the book was former Asheboro police chief Gary Mason, who earlier said the Ellison novel had “no literary value.”
-Mason claimed he had an obligation to vote in the “best interests” of Randolph County students.
+The one member who upheld his decision to ban the book was former Asheboro police chief Gary Mason, who’d earlier said that Ellison’s novel had “no literary value.”
+Mason claimed that he had an obligation to vote in the “best interests” of Randolph County students.
 “I have read the book again in its entirety,” he told the audience, “and I still hold my opinion.”

 That is, that Invisible Man is immoral.

-But what makes Invisible Man immoral and not The Bible?
-Could it be that Invisible Man was actually written by a very visible black man, and that The Bible — if you buy the party line — was written by a genuinely invisible man, most often depicted as a white man, in a robe, on a cloud, in the sky?
+But what makes Invisible Man immoral and not the books of The Bible?
+Could it be that Invisible Man was actually written by a very visible black man, and that The Bible (if you buy into the American fundamentalist version of the myth) was written by a genuinely invisible man, most often depicted as a white man — in a robe — on a cloud — in the sky?

-I’m being a facetious smart ass, but this is the kind of logic we deal with when we put extremists on school boards.
-Can these religious nuts really not understand that students can learn as much about the human condition from Jim Trueblood’s rape of his daughter in Invisible Man (and the white exploitation that followed) as they can from Amnon’s brutal rape of his sister Tamar in the Second Book of Samuel?
+I’m being facetious, of course, but this is the kind of logic we have to deal with when we put extremists on school boards.
+Can these religious nuts really not understand that students can learn as much about the human condition from Jim Trueblood’s rape of his daughter in Invisible Man (and the white exploitation that followed) as they can from Amnon’s brutal rape of his sister Tamar in the Second Book of Samuel.
+Sadly, I’m afraid it’s not a matter of understanding.
+It’s a matter of not wanting white children to know about the difficult history of white oppression of people of color.
+Plain and simple.

 BY THE TIME WE GET TO ARIZONA